|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-On take off from Graciosa Bay on Ndeni Island in the Santa Cruz Island Group, suffered hull damage on take off due to heavy swells and sank, but the crew was unhurt.
+On August 23, 1942 took off from Graciosa Bay on Ndeni Island piloted by Ensign William J. Gerits and suffered hull damaged during the take off due to heavy swells and sank.
+The crew was unhurt.

 The Pacific Theater: island representations of World War II page 262, 263-264